-- Federal: Through active participation in the Interagency Working Group on Cooperative Development, we advocate directly with government agencies such as the Small Business Administration (SBA), the Department of Labor (DOL), Internal Revenue Service (IRS), the US Department of Agriculture, The White House, and more.
+- Through active participation in the Interagency Working Group on Cooperative Development, we advocate directly with government agencies such as the Small Business Administration (SBA), the Department of Labor (DOL), Internal Revenue Service (IRS), the US Department of Agriculture, The White House, and more.
 To stay informed and get involved, please join our Member Council (details below)

 - State: In 2015 we supported the passage of California's AB816, a new bill authorizing the establishment of worker cooperatives in California.
 We support members in leading efforts to research, draft, and introduce state statutes to establish the worker cooperative model.
 Contact [email protected] to learn more.

-Advocacy & Public Policy Member Council
+Policy and Advocacy Member Council